natthabun/NATTHA_SIRE506/Assignment1.md

 ### Genetic association study [Tresukosol, et al. PLoS One.
 2014​](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0110188) ###
-**Effects of Cytochrome P450 2C19 and Paraoxonase 1 Polymorphisms on Antiplatelet Response to Clopidogrel Therapy in Patients with Coronary Artery Disease**
+**Title : Effects of Cytochrome P450 2C19 and Paraoxonase 1 Polymorphisms on Antiplatelet Response to Clopidogrel Therapy in Patients with Coronary Artery Disease**
 | No. |  Questions from the research article  | No. | Knowledge topics to gain more understanding|
 |:----------: | -----------| :-----------: | ----------- |
 |  1 |  What is an odds ratio, and how do you calculate it?  | 1  |   inter-individual variability |